 March 19, 2018, Dhammatalk in Vancouver, Canada, by Alan Clements about his (love) relationship with Burma since 1972.

-More specifically about his monkhood under Mahasi Sayadaw and Sayadaw U Pandita, the book he wrote about Aung San Suu Kyi, The Voice of Hope (1997), his exile from Myanmar until 2012, and his new forthcoming book (April 2020) Aung San Suu Kyi and the Voices of Freedom.
+More specifically about his monkhood under Mahasi Sayadaw and Sayadaw U Pandita, the book he wrote about Aung San Suu Kyi, The Voice of Hope (1997), his exile from Myanmar until 2012, and his newest book (September 2020) Aung San Suu Kyi and the Voices of Freedom.
 As the most important Voice of Freedom Clements considers Sayadaw U Pandita’s admonition for Reconciliation: right speech, with the right intention, the right tone, at the right moment, and even being able to endure not being understood.

 - In The Irrawaddy (Myanmar), October 19, 2018, the Japanese ambassador in Myanmar is very outspoken: economical sanctions by European Union are utter nonsense.